 Sec.
-5.05.
+5.0510.
 Amendments after adoption.

 - A. Supplemental appropriations.
 If during the fiscal year the Mayor certifies that there are available for appropriation revenues in excess of those estimated in the budget, the Council, by ordinance, may make supplemental appropriations for the year up to the amount of such excess. - B. Emergency appropriations.
 To meet a public emergency affecting life, health, property or the public peace, the Council may make emergency appropriations.
 To the extent that there are no available unappropriated revenues to meet such appropriations, the Council may by such emergency ordinance authorize the issuance of emergency notes, which may be renewed from time to time, but the emergency notes and renewals of any fiscal year shall be paid not later than the last day of the fiscal year next succeeding that in which the emergency appropriation was made. - C. Reduction of appropriations.
 If at any time during the fiscal year it appears probable to the Mayor that the revenues available will be insufficient to meet the amount appropriated, he/she shall report to the Council without delay, indicating the estimated amount of the deficit, any remedial action taken by him/her and his/her recommendations as to any steps to be taken.
-The Council shall then take such further action as it deems necessary to prevent or minimize any deficit, and for that purpose it may by ordinance reduce one (1) or more appropriations as allowed by law.

-D. Transfer of appropriations.
+The Council shall then take such further action as it deems necessary to prevent or minimize any deficit, and for that purpose it may by ordinance reduce one (1) or more appropriations as allowed by law. - D. Transfer of appropriations.
 All budget transfers of moneys, except transfers within a department as provided below, must be approved by the City Council upon a roll-call vote, for each requested transfer.
 No transfers may be made within a department involving accounts for payroll, employee benefits and equipment purchases.
-In addition, budget transfers of any unencumbered appropriation balance which exceeds seven thousand five hundreddollars (\$7,500.) must also be approved by the City Council upon a roll-call vote for each requested transfer.
+In addition, budget transfers of any unencumbered appropriation balance which exceeds three seven thousand five hundred dollars (\$37,500.) must also be approved by the City Council upon a roll-call vote for each requested transfer.

 Sec.
-5.06.
+5.1206.
 Administration of budget.

-- A. Payment and obligations prohibited.
+A. Payment and obligations prohibited.
 No payment shall be made or obligation incurred against any allotment or appropriation except in accordance with appropriations duly made, and unless the Mayor or his/her designee first certifies that there is a sufficient unencumbered balance in such allotment or appropriation and that sufficient funds therefrom are or will be available to cover the claim or meet the obligation when it becomes due and payable.
 Any authorization of payment or incurring of obligation in violation of the provisions of this Charter shall be void and any payment so made illegal.
-Such illegal authorization or payment shall be cause for removal of any officer who knowingly authorized or made such payment or incurred such obligation, and he/she shall also be liable to the city for any amount so paid. - B. No city officer or employee shall utilize an automatic signature in processing checks to pay bills and vouchers incurred by the City of Beacon, except in the case of payroll or accounts-payable checks.
+Such illegal authorization or payment shall be cause for removal of any officer who knowingly authorized or made such payment or incurred such obligation, and he/she shall also be liable to the city for any amount so paid.